mcalthrop/js-basics/DATA-TYPES.md

 };
 ```

-We can define function that will help us find out which data types are passed by value, and which by reference:
+We can define function that mutates each parameter passed in &ndash; this will help us find out which data types are passed by value, and which by reference:

 ``` js
 function updateThings(s, a, n, h) {